nsidc/ms2gt/00README.txt

 was produced when both averaging and a non-zero fill value were specified in chanfile of the mod02.pl script.
 Thanks to Yinghui Liu of SSEC U. of Wisconsin for reporting this bug.

+As of 0.25, fornav.c was modified to fix a bug such that the -s option was not working correctly due to incorrect testing of the return value from lseek64.
+Thanks to Peter Keehn, NOAA Affiliate, for reporting this bug.